nikothomas/ctdfjorder/README.md

 ## Usage

 CTDFjorder provides a command-line interface (CLI) for processing and analyzing CTD data in addition to serving as a library for other bio-informaticians.
-To get started read the docs (https://nikothomas.github.io/ctdfjorder/Getting%20Started/)
+A tutorial has been setup [here](https://nikothomas.github.io/ctdfjorder/Getting%20Started.html)

 ## Contributing